deepankarm/org-jina-examples/my_first_jina_app/chapters/03_troubleshooting.md

 This can happen for many reasons.
 Let's look at the error message to debug:

-`blah blah`: This means you need to [increase the size of your `/tmp` partition on Linux](https://askubuntu.com/questions/199565/not-enough-space-on-tmp)
+`XXX`: This means you need to [increase the size of your `/tmp` partition on Linux](https://askubuntu.com/questions/199565/not-enough-space-on-tmp)

 ### `ERROR: Could not install packages due to an EnvironmentError: [Errno 28] No space left on device`